PSA Kinetics and the Natural History of Prostate Cancer

 The Empirical Foundation for Constraint-Based Management

 The preceding four papers in this series established the theoretical and mechanistic foundations for ecological constraint as a determinant of prostate cancer progression.
-This paper provides the empirical foundation: the clinical and epidemiological evidence demonstrating that, for the majority of men with localized prostate cancer, the natural course of disease is one of prolonged stability rather than inevitable progression.
-Four interlocking bodies of evidence are examined: the long-term observational cohort data of Johansson and colleagues; the 20-year conservative management outcomes reported by Albertsen and colleagues; the PIVOT randomized trial comparing radical prostatectomy with observation; and the ProtecT trial comparing active treatment, active surveillance, and monitoring.
-Alongside these, the PSA kinetics literature, principally the work of Carter and D’Amico on PSA velocity and PSA doubling time, is examined for what serial measurement reveals that single-point PSA cannot: the biological tempo of a tumor and, by extension, the urgency with which intervention is genuinely warranted.
-Taken together, this evidence establishes that constraint is the biological default for most localized prostate cancer, that PSA trajectory is a more meaningful signal than PSA level, and that the management question most in need of refinement is not whether to treat but when the biological evidence actually demands it.
+This paper provides the empirical foundation: the clinical and epidemiological evidence demonstrating that, for the majority of men with localised prostate cancer, the natural course of disease is one of prolonged stability rather than inevitable progression.
+Four interlocking bodies of evidence are examined: the long-term observational cohort data of Johansson and colleagues; the 20-year conservative management outcomes reported by Albertsen and colleagues; the PIVOT randomised trial comparing radical prostatectomy with observation; and the ProtecT trial comparing active treatment, active surveillance, and monitoring.
+Alongside these, the PSA kinetics literature, principally the work of Carter and D'Amico on PSA velocity and PSA doubling time, is examined for what serial measurement reveals that single-point PSA cannot: the biological tempo of a tumour and, by extension, the urgency with which intervention is genuinely warranted.
+Taken together, this evidence establishes that constraint is the biological default for most localised prostate cancer, that PSA trajectory is a more meaningful signal than PSA level, and that the management question most in need of refinement is not whether to treat but when the biological evidence actually demands it.

 01Introduction